penguintutor/compassgame/README.md

 ### Unique custom colours
 All the colours used that can be customized have to be unique.
 These can be very similar (eg. just one differences in any of the red, green, blue values).

+## User pause
+The user pause option is not currently working

 # More details